Hongbin98/MonoTTA/README.md

 https://github.com/Hongbin98/MonoTTA/assets/23754668/4f675ff8-7abf-42da-96b3-fe73d0fde758

 **Note**
-- 1️⃣ With a single NVIDIA RTX 4090, MonoTTA only requires ~45ms to adapt one test image (1280X384) on KITTI-C, i.e., fps >= **15**.
+- 1️⃣ With a single NVIDIA RTX 4090, MonoTTA only requires **~45ms** to adapt one test image (1280X384) on KITTI-C, i.e., fps >= **15**.
-- 2️⃣ With our reliability-driven adaptation and noise-guard adaptation strategies, MonoTTA brings significant performance gains for Mono 3Det models in OOD test scenarios as shown above.
+- 2️⃣ MonoTTA conducts reliable adaptation, thereby improving TP and reducing FN.
+Meanwhile, MonoTTA prevents the model from overfitting to noisy predictions and falling into trivial solutions via negative regularization, thus reducing FP.

 ## Abstract
 Monocular 3D object detection (Mono 3Det) aims to identify 3D objects from a single RGB image.
 However, existing methods often assume training and test data follow the same distribution, which may not hold in real-world test scenarios.
 To address the out-of-distribution (OOD) problems, we explore a new adaptation paradigm for Mono 3Det, termed Fully Test-time Adaptation.
 It aims to adapt a well-trained model to unlabeled test data by handling potential data distribution shifts at test time without access to training data and test labels.
 However, applying this paradigm in Mono 3Det poses significant challenges due to OOD test data causing a remarkable decline in object detection scores.
 This decline conflicts with the pre-defined score thresholds of existing detection methods, leading to severe object omissions (i.e., rare positive detections and many false negatives).
 Consequently, the limited positive detection and plenty of noisy predictions cause test-time adaptation to fail in Mono 3Det.